clarkClaim/takehome-claim/README.md

 - All users start with a balance of 0
 - Users should be able to query their current balance
 - Users should be able to query all deposits associated with their balance
-- The existing redemption logic that creates a `payout` should be replaced with a function that updates the balance
+- The existing redemption logic that creates a `payout` should be replaced with a function that adds the `payout`'s value to their balance, instead
 - An Admin should be able to mark any deposit as fraudulent, which should revert the balance transaction and remove it from the user's balance.